sanjanachin/polygraph-ui/README.md

 - /public/ - Static assets (images, icons, etc)

 ## Setup:
-1. If you don’t have Node.js installed, [install it from here](https://nodejs.org/en/download/)
+1. If you don’t have Node.js or npm installed, [install it from here](https://nodejs.org/en/download/)

 2. Clone this repository